raul23/SimulRPi/README.rst

    :alt: Example 04: terminal output

 ..
+   IMPORTANT:
-   0 line break on GitHub and 3 on PyPI
+   0 line break on GitHub
+   3 on PyPI
+   3 on readthedocs

+|
+|
+|

 The command line for reproducing the same results for example 4 with the script ``run_examples`` is the following::